 Top entry ball valves:

-The valves that construct the ball from the top end are top entry ball valves.
-It’s like a globe valve in that it has a body and a cap, but the trim comes from a ball type.
+The valves that construct the ball from the top end are top-entry ball valves.
+It’s like a globe valve; it has a body and a cap, but the trim comes from a ball type.
 It is from a single entity.
 The top entry ball valves are usually composed of cast metal.
 It’s made of cast metal, so further NDE testing ensures the casting process is defect-free.

 The top Ball valve is used in oil: gas pipelines, oil machinery, and refining with different applications.
-Also, petrochemical, chemical, chemical, metallurgical, nuclear, food, and paper industries required this tool.
+Also, petrochemical chemical, chemical, metallurgical, nuclear, food, and paper industries require this tool.

 Welded Body Ball Valve:

 Welded Body Ball Valve has a forged steel body, also known as a Fully or complete Welded Ball Valve.
 The complete welded body assures that the valve body has no external leakage paths.
 To do the valve body welding, we use non-destructive testing.
 A full welded is usable for a long and repeatable time.
 It requires regular maintenance and is simple to set up.
 Manual or electric drive modes are available for complete welded ball valves.
-Butt welding is helpful to join complete welded ball valves.
+Butt welding helps join full welded ball valves.

 Types based on valve opening:

-Ball valves have classified by the number of ports.
+The number of ports classifies ball valves.
 There are 2 ports on a typical ball valve (1 inlet and 1 outlet).
 A 3-way port can have 1 inlet and 2 outlets, or 2 inlets and one exit.

 V-Port Ball Valve: